-Setting Advantage Disadvantage Corporate Credentials = disabled Liveness Detection = disabled Note: This is the default configuration for new installations.
+Setting Advantage Disadvantage Fingerprint Required (always enabled) Corporate Credentials = disabled Liveness Detection = enabled Note: This is the default configuration.
 Biometric guarantee of the identity of the user.
-Authentication by fingerprint does not check for an ECG signal.
-Authentication by fingerprint does not check for an ECG signal.
-User cannot authenticate by using their corporate credentials when authentication by fingerprint fails.
-Corporate Credentials = disabled Liveness Detection = enabled Biometric guarantee of the identity of the user.
 Authentication by fingerprint also checks for an ECG signal.
 Authentication might fail when the fingerprint is dirty, cut, too wet or too dry, or when the fingerprint sensor is not clean.
-A small percentage of the population has difficulty providing stable ECG to the Nymi Band during authentication, which results in the liveness check and authentication to fail.
-Corporate Credentials = enabled Liveness = enabled Authentication by fingerprint also checks for an ECG signal.
+A small percentage of the population has difficulty providing stable ECG to the Nymi Band during authentication, which results in the liveness check and authenticaton to fail.
+Fingerprint Required (always enabled) Corporate Credentials = enabled Liveness = enabled Authentication by fingerprint also checks for an ECG signal.
 Allows a user to authenticate to authenticate by using their corporate credentials when authentication by fingerprint fails due to a fingerprint or ECG signal failure.
-A small percentage of the population has difficulty providing stable ECG to the Nymi Band during authentication, which results in the liveness check and authentication to fail.
+A small percentage of the population has difficulty providing stable ECG to the Nymi Band during authentication, which results in the liveness check and authenticaton to fail.
 For a user to authenticate by corporate credentials, the user must have access to the Nymi Band Application, and log into the Nymi Band Application with their corporate credentials.
-Corporate Credentials Authentication does not: Provide a biometric guarantee of the of the identity of the user.
+Corporate Credentials Authentication does not: Provide a biometric guarantee of the user's identity.
 Guarantee that the user who supplied password is the correct user.

-Setting Advantage Disadvantage Corporate Credentials = enabled Liveness = disabled Authentication by fingerprint does not check for an ECG signal.
+Setting Advantage Disadvantage Fingerprint Required (always enabled) Corporate Credentials = enabled Liveness = disabled Authentication by fingerprint does not check for an ECG signal.
 Allows a user to authenticate by using their corporate credentials when authentication by fingerprint fails.
 Users who experience issues providing a stable ECG to the Nymi Band can authenticate the Nymi Band with their fingerprint.
 Authentication by fingerprint does not guarantee that the user who is wearing the Nymi Band is the user that is wearing the Nymi Band.
 Corporate Credentials Authentication does not: Provide a biometric guarantee of the user's identity.
 Guarantee that the user who supplied the password is the correct user.